-Many organizations have an excess of managers and a scarcity of leaders, making it difficult to identify the right leaders.
-These leaders must also be able to serve-lead: to see their role as first and foremost one of developing others and ensuring that others have what they need to succeed.
+Many organizations have an excess of managers and a scarcity of leaders, making it challenging to identify the right leaders.
+These leaders must also serve-lead: to see their role as first and foremost one of developing others and ensuring that others have what they need to succeed.

 Dream up a future vision

-The most common mistake that almost every organization makes when starting their agile transformation is failing to describe how their organization will be different after the transformation.
+Almost every organization makes the most common mistake when starting its agile transformation.
+It fails to describe how their organization will be different after the transformation.
 This is critical for successful change.

-Step 1 should have identified the 'urgency' of the change: what will happen if the transformation does not take place or is unsuccessful?
+Step 1 should have identified the 'urgency' of the change: what will happen if the transformation does not occur or is unsuccessful?
 That may be enough to get people to follow you, but it is insufficient to keep people aligned throughout the change.
-You must have a clear vision of how your organization will change as a result of the change.
+You must have a clear vision of how your organization will change due to the change.
 How will things improve for you, the leaders you identified in step #2, and everyone else affected?

 Make a roadmap

-At this point, you must translate your vision into a strategy that both aligns everyone affected by the transformation and serves as a springboard for the transformation.
+At this point, you must translate your vision into a strategy that aligns everyone affected by the transformation and serves as a springboard for the transformation.
 A good transformation roadmap will show you where you're going in the next month, quarter, few quarters, year, and so on.
-The roadmap, like any good roadmap in a complex change environment, is a forecast that must be updated as you learn more about how your organization responds to the transformation.
+Like any good roadmap in a complex change environment, the roadmap is a forecast that must be updated as you learn more about how your organization responds to the transformation.

 A successful transformation roadmap must be prioritized based on perceived value and effectiveness.
 Rather than tackling everything at once, prioritize your roadmap based on the best opportunities to capitalize on this transformation.